koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 ## Pulling a Realm

-If an admin wants to sync data from another cluster, the admin needs to pull a realm on a Rook Ceph cluster from another Rook Ceph (or Ceph) cluster.
+If an admin wants to sync data from another cluster, the admin needs to pull a realm on a Koor cluster from another Koor (or Ceph) cluster.

 To begin doing this, the admin needs 2 pieces of information: